martinpagelaws/amazon-verified-permissions-snippet/README.md

 ```
 Note: The user needs to acquire a fresh identity token, once the attribute is set!

-# Test this
-Stuff for testing lives in the ./scipts directory.
+# See how it works
+The `./scipts` directory contains what could be considered the front-end application.
+A front-end that lives in your commandline.
 Requirements are installed with the core requirements for cdk.

 First, copy the conf.py to a file called conf_local.py and populate it with details from the steps before.

 You can then use the scripts to:
 * authenticate a user, e.g. alice, run `$ python auth.py alice`
 * make an api call with this pattern - `$ python  api_call.py <username> <method> <api_route> "<some_text>"` (only username is required, rest optional and dependend on what you want to do - yes, very dirty setup, not meant to stay).
 Here are some examples:
 	* get all posts as alice: `$ python api_call.py alice`